corticon/corticon.js-samples/docs/README.md

 ## Dynamic Forms with Corticon.js

-For example, consider a scenario where we want to define a form that determines an end user's income tax based upon their income and demographic characteristics.
-In the US, taxes are impacted by marital status.
+For example, consider a car insurance application.
+Insurers in the United States are regulated at the state level, and states allow different kinds of factors to be weighed as part of the evaluation.
+A dynamic form for the insurance application can thus be used to only present prompts based upon the insured's state of residence.
+Depending upon the number of drivers, the number of vehicles, and the types of vehicles, different prompts would need to be presented, and different data elements captured.

-It's made possible by leveraging the fact that the deployable in Corticon.js is a self contained JavaScript bundle, so all rule logic can be built directly into a front end website or app to guide the rendering of the form.
+This logic can be managed in business rules by leveraging the fact that the deployable in Corticon.js is a self contained JavaScript bundle, so all rule logic can be built directly into a front end website or app to guide the rendering of the form.